Advisory & Steering Committees

 Chair, Outreach Subcommittee

 Partner – Global Safety Programs, , Environmental Resources Management (ERM)

 President & CEO, National Safety Council

-Chair, Knowledge Subcommittee
+Chair, Events Subcommittee

-Global Supply Chain, Schneider Electric
+Director S&E North America – Global Supply Chain, Schneider Electric

-The Knowledge Subcommittee identifies opportunities and platforms for the Institute to hold and participate in events worldwide by providing a collective expert knowledge base.
+The Events Subcommittee identifies opportunities and platforms for the Institute to hold and participate in events worldwide by providing a collective expert knowledge base.
 The subcommittee strategically guides event content and recommends opportunities and further actions to be taken by the Institute.